Serving the Residents of Putnam County by Providing Leadership and Education in Community Beautification, Litter Prevention and Recycling

 Through specific programs provided to schools, business and government entities, we have a positive impact in regards to conserving our natural resources for future generations.
 By providing recycling and education at events, we teach and encourage recycling.
 Proper waste management is a huge problem in our county and we strive to address all aspects and implement solutions.

 At Keep Putnam County Beautiful Clean Commission, we have worked with the county, state and willing landowners to clean up ten legacy dumps across the county, deploying an army of volunteers to remove years’ worth of household waste and thousands of tires.
 We post signs at these locations to discourage future dumping and work with the Putnam County Sheriff's Office to discourage those who dump.

 We work to support community organizations, businesses, groups and individuals promote beautification and cleanliness throughout Putnam County.
 We provide our volunteers with material support for clean-ups and projects as well as recognition for their efforts to help keep Putnam County Beautiful.

 We understand that the future of responsible solid waste management lies with our children.
 We have developed several classroom activities demonstrating the benefits of recycling and living in a clean environment free of litter.
 We also facilitate a lunchroom recycling program that empowers students to participate in a better future and generates extra funding for schools.

 The Go Green Business Award recognizes those businesses following good environmental practices.
-They are presented with a certificate, yard sign and featured article in the Herald-Citizen.
+Businesses are nominated by members of our community for their efforts in sustainable business practices, and are selected by our volunteer board.
+This award is offered every other month, and recipients are presented with a certificate, yard sign and a featured article in the Herald-Citizen.